pilegard/psychmethods/docs/02-getting-started.md

 ### Variables {-}

 The second question, what kind of data should I collect, revolves around  [variables](#variable).
 A variable is a quantity or quality that varies across people or situations.
 For example, the height of the students in a psychology class is a variable because it varies from student to student.
 The sex assigned at birth of the students is also a variable as long as there are both male and female students in the class.

-A [quantitative variable] is a quantity, such as height, that is typically measured by assigning a number to each individual.
-Other examples of quantitative variables include people’s level of talkativeness, how depressed they are, and the number of siblings they have.
-A [categorical variable] is a quality, such as sex assigned at birth, and is typically measured by assigning a category label to each individual.
-Other examples include people’s nationality, their occupation, and whether they are receiving psychotherapy.
+There are two primary types of variables:

+[Quantitative Variables] represent quantities and are typically measured by assigning a numerical value to each individual.
+For example, height, a classic quantitative variable, is measured in inches or centimeters.
+Other examples include assessing talkativeness levels, measuring the severity of depression, or counting the number of siblings a person has.

+[Categorical Variables], in contrast, represent qualities or categories and are typically measured by assigning category labels.
+The sex assigned at birth is a categorical variable, with categories like "male" and "female."
+Other instances of categorical variables include nationality, occupation, or whether someone is undergoing psychotherapy.

 Note that these variables are supposed to be reflective of psychological constructs or non-directly observable processes that we use to explain psychological phenomena, like attention.
 We'll cover this concept more in [chapter 4](#psychological-constructs).

 ### Sampling and Measurement {-}